ShrushtiK/SoftwareAnalytics/Notes.md

   Recommends to find a reason behind this choice.
 - **Have 1000 to 100,000 commits.** Range is fine.
 Again, recommends explaining why we chose this range.
 - **Are non-industry**: Open source.
 Confirmed.
-- **At least 50% of the authors have sth that tells their timezone** (see 3-4 different ways below).
+- **At least 50% of the authors have sth that reveals their timezone** (see 3-4 different ways below).
 Why 50%?

 ## Metrics & Thresholds:
 - **Timezone:** Three ways to do this: